SwadhaThakkar/NumPy-Deep-Dive-Mastering-Numerical-Computing-in-Python/README.md

-# 🔢 NumPy Deep Dive: Mastering Numerical Computing in Python
+# 🔢 NumPy Basics: Numerical Computing with Python

 This project demonstrates the core features and applications of **NumPy**, the fundamental package for scientific computing with Python.
 It includes hands-on examples, performance comparisons, and essential data manipulation techniques using `ndarray`.